LondonTrustMedia/ltm_web/README.md

 The new build can be then found in the `dist` directory.

-The HTML/CSS has been built following the [BEM](http://getbem.com/introduction/) methodology.

 ### Production

 For production deployment, we have a simple taskr build that: